SurprisedCat/GoDashboard/README.md

 # GoDashboard

 A Dasoboard for nearly all the linux distributions.
+This work is inspired by linux dash.

 ## Features